Kidnapping of Emily Damari

 Emily Damari (born 1997) is a British-Israeli former hostage held by Hamas for over 15 months following her abduction during the 7 October attacks on southern Israel.
 Her captivity and eventual release under a ceasefire deal received extensive international media coverage and became a focal point for advocacy and public campaigns in both the UK and Israel.
 Her mother, Mandy Damari, led a widely publicized campaign for her release, drawing attention from the British prime minister, sports fans, and the broader public.

 Damari's ordeal, including the loss of two fingers during the attack and her resilience in captivity, made her a symbol of defiance and survival.
 Her injured hand gesture became iconic in Israel, appearing on posters, t-shirts, and memes.
 Following her release, she spoke at public events and rallies for the hostages still in captivity.
 Damari described her efforts to hide her sexual orientation from her captors.
 Her case inspired solidarity actions, such as football fans at Tottenham Hotspur matches chanting her name, and raised awareness about the ongoing hostage crisis.

 Early life

 The youngest of four siblings, Damari was born and raised in Kfar Aza, Israel.
 Damari's father is Israeli.
 Damari has dual British citizenship through her mother Mandy, who was born in Addington, London, grew up in Beckenham, and moved to Israel in her twenties.
 One of her brothers is in the Golani Brigade, another is in the Border Guard.

-Damari was a staff sergeant in Hebron Border Police.
+Damari was a staff sergeant with Israeli Border Police based in Hebron; a clip showing Damari speaking about her service published in April 2023 was quickly scrubbed from the internet following her abduction.